Keyboard shortcuts

 • Workflow:

-1. Survey Campaign: Students register for a Planning Cohort (purpose: :planning, propagate_to_lecture: false).
+1. Survey Campaign: Students register for a Cohort with propagate_to_lecture: false.

-2. Repeatable: Multiple planning cohorts allowed per lecture (e.g., "Oct Survey", "Nov Survey").
+2. Repeatable: Multiple non-propagating cohorts are allowed per lecture (e.g., "Oct Survey", "Nov Survey").

 • Result: Cohort roster is materialized but doesn't propagate to lecture.
 Used for staffing decisions.